Bristows

 Bristows is a full-service commercial, law firm, particularly known for its technology and intellectual property work.

 In January 2008, the firm relocated from Lincoln's Inn Fields to new city offices on the first two floors of 100 Victoria Embankment, London (also known as Unilever House).
 In May 2018, the firm opened its first international office in Brussels.

 Areas of work

-Bristows specialises in the following areas:
+Bristows works in the following areas: